centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 <!--Online Licence Business & IT Editions-->

-1. Install the Plugin on all Centreon pollers supervising Elasticsearch ressources:
+1. Install the Plugin on all Centreon pollers monitoring Elasticsearch ressources:

 ```bash
 yum install centreon-plugin-Applications-Databases-Elasticsearch